yugasun/site/README.md

 ### Editing other pages

-To make edits to other pages, browse through the `./pages` directory, then find the respective react component and edit it.
+To make edits to other pages, browse through the `./pages` directory, find the file with the name as the url of the page you want to edit.
+Then, open the file and edit the content.

+For example, if you want to edit the contents of `/framework`, then look at `framework.js` inside `./pages` directory and edit.

 # Publishing Site Updates